wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-overview.rst

 Creating a program with RobotBuilder is a very straight forward procedure by following a few steps that are the same for any robot.
 This lesson describes the steps that you can follow.
 You can find more details about each of these steps in subsequent sections of the document.

-In addition to the text documentation provided here, a `series of videos about RobotBuilder and many other FRC\ |reg| Robotics Engineering topics <https://wp.wpi.edu/wpilib/robotics-videos/>`__ is also available.

 .. note:: RobotBuilder generates code using the new Command Framework.
-For more details on the old framework see :ref:`Command Based Programming <docs/software/commandbased/index:Command-Based Programming>`.
+For more details on the new framework see :ref:`Command Based Programming <docs/software/commandbased/index:Command-Based Programming>`.

 Divide the Robot into Subsystems
 --------------------------------